nguyentran0212/iegems-website/_posts/2024-07-27-review-Arete.md

 ![](/assets/images/ZiiGaat-Arete/Arete_graph.png)

-*Figure shows the frequency response of XXXX against the Harman in-ear target.
+*Figure shows the frequency response of Arete against the ThieAudio Monarch MkII.
 Measurements were done with an IEC-711-compliant coupler and might only be compared with other measurements from this same coupler.
 Above 8kHz, the measurement likely does not match the response at the ear drum.
 Visit my [graph database](https://nk-tran.com/iegems-graphtool/) for more comparisons.*

 Arete has a sound signature that features a **neutral tone with a noticeable subbass boost**.
 This characteristic is evident throughout various test tracks, where the midrange is perfectly neutral and uncoloured, while the bass is emphasized above the midrange.